Nick Bostrom facts for kids

 Public engagement

-Bostrom has provided policy advice and consulted for an extensive range of governments and organizations.
+Bostrom has provided policy advice and consulted for many governments and organizations.
 He gave evidence to the House of Lords, Select Committee on Digital Skills.
 He is an advisory board member for the Machine Intelligence Research Institute, Future of Life Institute, and an external advisor for the Cambridge Centre for the Study of Existential Risk.

 Selected works